 Practical experience in exposing radiographs.
-Includes units of specialized techniques for children, edentulous patients, and extraoral exposures.
+Includes units of specialized techniques for children, edentulous patients, extra-oral exposures, and photography.
 Students will not diagnosis conditions, but will learn to interpret the quality of radiographs and the general characteristics of normal and abnormal conditions.
 (24/16) Prerequisites: A minimum grade of C- in DEA:250, DEA:310